 At the end of the day, food should be nourishment for our body and help us maintain health.
 This can be accomplished by increasing the number of vegetables, fruits, and whole grains we consume, and limiting processed food.
 You are what you eat, really is true!

 If you or a loved one have already been diagnosed with a heart-related condition, Erlanger Health System offers comprehensive cardiac services.
-Learn about our Center of Excellence.
+Learn more about The Erlanger Heart and Lung Institute here.